강의

 (Unreal UMG Manual)

-You can't go to the battlefield with a gun... no, you can't go cooking without bringing your tools!
+You can't go to battle with a gun... no, you can't go cooking without bringing your tools!
 First, we need to get our hands on the tools, which is UMG, right?
 In this section, we'll provide you with a comprehensive explanation of Unreal Engine and share various practical tips needed to handle the engine more easily.

 About various common concepts in UMG...